-The Group Risk Management General Division, which is headed by the Group Chief Risk Officer (GCRO), is independent from the business units and has full responsibility for monitoring credit, market, liquidity and operational risks undertaken by the Eurobank Group.
+The Group Risk Management General Division, which is headed by the Group Chief Risk Officer (GCRO), is independent from the business units and has full responsibility for monitoring credit, market, liquidity, operational and climate risks undertaken by the Eurobank Group.

-It comprises the Group Credit General Division, the Group Credit Control Sector, the Group Credit Risk Capital Adequacy Control Sector, the Group Market & Counterparty Risk Sector, the Group Operational Risk Sector, the Group Model Validation & Governance Sector, the Group Risk Management Strategy Planning & Operations Division, the Risk Analytics Division and the Supervisory Relations & Resolution Planning Sector.
+It comprises the Group Credit General Division, the Group Credit Control Sector, the Group Credit Risk Capital Adequacy Control Sector, the Group Market & Counterparty Risk Sector, the Group Operational Risk Sector, the Group Model Validation & Governance Sector, the Group Risk Management Strategy Planning & Operations Sector, the Risk Analytics Division, the Group Climate Risk Division and the Supervisory Relations & Resolution Planning Sector17.

-The GCRO serves as a pivotal point for the risk management functions of the Group and he is responsible for developing the Risk Appetite Framework and overseeing and coordinating the development and implementation of adequate risk measurement and management policies in relation to credit, market, liquidity, and operational risks.
+The GCRO serves as a pivotal point for the risk management functions of the Group and he is responsible for developing the Risk Appetite Framework and overseeing and coordinating the development and implementation of adequate risk measurement and management policies in relation to credit, market, liquidity, operational and climate risks.